HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

-A volcanic mineral marketed for detox.
-No human clinical trial data supports its use as a supplement.
+A natural mineral marketed for detox.
+No human clinical trial data supports supplement use.

 In this product: Dose not disclosed